tonyjafar/docker-compose-examples/image_blog_docker/README.md

 #start again
 $docker-compose start
 ```
-then you can access ther server in browser http://localhost:8000
+then you can access ther server in browser http://localhost:8000 with default admin user with password 'Admin1!'